nathan-i-martin/react-ui-breakpoints/README.md

 }
 ```

-As you can see, we don't save state inside of the *view components*, instead we hold state in the parent component and then reference that state inside of our view components!
+As you can see, we don't save state inside of the views, instead we hold state in the parent component and then reference that state inside of our views!

 [1]: https://reactjs.org/docs/hooks-reference.html